ml-retrospectives/ml-retrospectives.github.io/_pages/03_ar_placeholder.md

 ---
 layout: page
-permalink: /accepted_retrospectives/index.html
+permalink: /published_retrospectives/index.html
-title: Accepted Retrospectives
+title: Published Retrospectives
 ---

 This is just a placeholder for the header.
 It should not appear on the website